Don’t Let Symptoms Go Ignored

 Many of our patients dealing with jaw and neck pain have already been to multiple doctors before coming to see us, but they haven’t gotten the long-term solution they need.
 At Central Connecticut Orofacial Pain & Sleep Medicine, we have the expertise that most doctors don’t to get to the source of the problem and provide a non-invasive treatment to tackle it head on.

-If you’re ready to finally get rid of your persistent jaw or neck pain, we’re ready to help you do it.
-To schedule an appointment with our experts, contact us today.
+If you’re ready to get rid of your persistent jaw or neck pain finally, we’re ready to help you do it.
+To schedule an appointment with our experts, contact us at (860) 590-3625 today.

 Neck Pain FAQs

 Dr. Hollinger and our team are ready to help you find relief from your neck pain.
 Before you schedule your consultation with us, however, it is understandable if you have questions about neck pain and what you can expect from treatment.
 That is why we have compiled the following brief list of FAQs.
 If you would like more information about what you read here, or you do not see the answer to your specific questions, please contact us directly.
 We look forward to serving you!